Tycen Anderson

-Tycen William Anderson (born June 13, 1999) is an American professional football safety for the Cincinnati Bengals of the National Football League (NFL).
-He played college football for the Toledo Rockets.
+Tycen William Anderson (born June 13, 1999) is an American professional football strong safety for the Denver Broncos of the National Football League (NFL).
+He played college football for the Toledo Rockets and was drafted by the Cincinnati Bengals in the fifth round of the 2022 NFL draft.

 Early life

 Anderson grew up in Toledo, Ohio and attended St. John's Jesuit High School and Academy, where he competed in basketball, football, and track.
 Anderson committed to play college football at Toledo over offers from Air Force, Kentucky, Bowling Green, and Eastern Kentucky.

 College career

 Anderson played in all 14 of Toledo's games as a freshman and recorded 30 tackles with four passes broken up.
 He was named second-team All-Mid-American Conference (MAC) after playing in six games due to the MAC's COVID-19-shortened 2020 season.
 Anderson decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Toledo for a fifth season.
 He recorded 44 tackles with one sack and two passes broken up in his final season.